kelseyhightower/nomad-on-kubernetes/docs/04-nomad-infrastructure.md

 GOSSIP_ENCRYPTION_KEY=$(consul keygen)
 ```

-Save the gossip encryption key to a file to later use:
+Save the gossip encryption key to a file for later use:

 ```
 echo $GOSSIP_ENCRYPTION_KEY > ~/.gossip_encryption_key